ENFP: So Curious

 ENFP personality type characteristics

 ENFPs are complex individuals who are often misunderstood.
 They come across as light-hearted and fun at first, but there is much more to ENFPs than meets the eye.
-Having a rich emotional world and a love for people, meaningful connections are everything to this personality type and they’ll instantly know when they’ve met someone on the same wavelength.
+With a rich emotional world and a love for people, meaningful connections are everything to this personality type and they’ll instantly know when they’ve met someone on the same wavelength.

 ENFPs are one of the most curious and creative personality types.
 Never short of ideas, they have a knack for thinking outside the box.
 ENFPs see the world as an ocean of endless possibilities and they focus on the big picture.
 Conversely, they tend to be less adept at everyday admin and can be impractical.